Melinda's Studio, Autism (& Special Needs)

 For students whose parents drop them off, I require parents to come into the lesson for the last 5 minutes to find out what we have been learning, and what needs to be done for home practice.

 If parents prefer to remain in the lesson, only one parent can be present.
-Also it's essential that parents refrain from repeating instructions, commenting or intervening (unless absolutely necessary).
+It is, however, essential that parents refrain from repeating instructions, commenting or intervening (unless absolutely necessary).
 No siblings or friends permitted in lessons, as this is distracting.